-1st & 2nd tardy - the teacher will issue a verbal warning.
+1st & 2nd tardy-the teacher will issue a verbal warning.

-3rd tardy - the teacher will have two-way communication with the parent/legal guardian and will document entries when coding in the comment box of PowerSchool.
+3rd & 4th tardy - the teacher will have twoway communication (email, phone call, etc.) with the parent, legal guardian and will document entries when coding in the comment box in PowerSchool.